Sean Connery — The Manly Bond

 After an irrelevant but exciting pre-credits sequence, and the theme played over intriguing female images, James Bond is sent to investigate a mad man.
 This time it's Auric Goldfinger, who obsesses over gold and has a plan that will cause havoc in the world.
 The villain is surrounded by an army of easily killable henchman and one super sidekick who uses his hat as a weapon.
 Bond goes through a number of sexy girls and gadgets before discovering what it's all about and finding a hot babe who will live to the end credits.

 Goldfinger is most amusing when demonstrating Bond's overwhelming sexual dominance on all who come near him.
 He's so good, so manly, that he can convert a lesbian, and in doing so, change her allegiance.
-Pussy Galore (what a wonderful name) is the mistress of team of Sapphic blonde pilots.
+Pussy Galore (what a wonderful name, and surprisingly, taken from a real person, though she was a madam) is the mistress of team of Sapphic blonde pilots.
 She's a butch top who dresses the part (well, at least in the eyes of prudish, straight society) and is "immune" to the charms of men.
 That is until Bond flips her into the hey.
 One good fuck and she's a new woman.
-I don't support cinematic orientation conversions being a huge fan of lesbian sex (an act of Lust clear of reproductive connections), but is there a more prevalent male fantasy?
+I don't normally support cinematic orientation conversions being a huge fan of lesbian sex, but I'll let it slide in this case.
+Besides, there needs to be one representation of this prevalent male fantasy outside of porn.

 Goldfinger is Bond.